-Patient specific (autologous) - we start with the patient's own cells, which are accepted by the patient's immune system allowing the cells integrate into existing functional tissues.
+Patient specific (autologous) - we start with the patient's own cells, which are accepted by the patient's immune system allowing the cells to integrate into existing functional tissues.
 This characteristic of our therapy, we believe, eliminates both the risk of rejection and the risk of having to use immunosuppressive therapy pre- or post-therapy.
-Our data also suggests that ixmyelocel-T provides the potential for long-term engraftment and repair.
+Our data also suggests that ixmyelocel-T provides the potential for long-term engraftment and tissue repair.

-Expanded - we begin with a small amount of bone marrow from a patient (approximately 50 ml) and significantly expand the number of certain cell types, primarily CD90+ mesenchymal cells, CD14+ monocytes and alternatively activated macrophages to far more than are present in the patient's own bone marrow (up to 200 times the number of these cells compared with the starting bone marrow aspirate).
+Expanded - we begin with a small amount of bone marrow from the patient (approximately 50 ml) and significantly expand the number of certain cell types, primarily CD90+ (mesenchymal stromal cells or MSCs), CD14+auto+ (alternatively activated macrophages) to far more than are present in the patient's own bone marrow (up to 200 times the number of certain cell types compared with the starting bone marrow aspirate).